What is project cost management software?

 Zoho comes with built-in cost tracking, budgeting, and profitability analysis, and is generally good value for money.

 However, it can be complex for small teams.
-The user interface seems rather cluttered, and customization options are very limited compared to dedicated cost management tools.
+The user interface looks quite cluttered and the customization options are very limited compared to the dedicated cost management tools.

 • Stafiz